drjekyllthemes/themes/QUICKREF.md

                         By default, these are low quality but fast to compute.
-                        For high quality but slow to compute results, run the jekyll command with the --lsi (latent semantic indexing) option. site.static_files   --  A list of all static files (i.e. files not processed by Jekyll's converters or the Liquid renderer).
+                        For high quality but slow to compute results, run the jekyll command with the --lsi (latent semantic indexing) option. site.static_files   --  A list of all static files (i.e. files not processed by Jekyll's converter or Liquid's renderer - getting passed-through/copied over to the_site folder as-is).
 Each file has three properties: path, modified_time and extname site.html_pages     --  A list of all HTML Pages. site.collections    --  A list of all the collections. site.data           --  A list containing the data loaded from the files located in the _data folder.